 Train Cookies-Tutorial and How to Video

-It was time to walk away and let my brain rest for a while so I might hopefully come up with a good design that would compliment the Southern Depot and fit the theme of the reception.
+It was time to walk away and let my brain rest for a while so I might hopefully come up with a good design that would complement the Southern Depot and fit the theme of the reception.
 Then the idea hit me.
-I could make vintage train cookies with a royal icing rose in the center and use a stamp to make it look like it belonged in a historical train depot.
+I could make vintage train cookies with a royal icing rose in the center and use a stamp to make them look like they belonged in a historical train depot.
 That’s it!
 Now it was time to get to work.

 - Next, make a batch of royal icing.

 - Tint white icing with a drop of black icing.
 Use one drop at a time until you get the gray you want.

 - Outline the cookies by using a #2 decorating tip.

 - Next, flood the cookies and keep in mind, if your cutters are a little on the larger side, you might want to use a larger decorating tip like a #2.5 or a #3 decorating tip.

 - Let the train cookies dry overnight.

 - With Super Black AmeriMist Color, outline the edge of the train cookies and then spray a little color on the surface of the cookie.
 If you hold the airbrush gun about 6-8 inches away from the top of the cookie, you will cover it with a nice even mist that will make a great base for the letters on the stamp.
 This will also help blend the surface of the cookies with the airbrush color on the side.